transentis/bptk_py/README.md

 ## Interactive Readme
 Check out the iPython notebook *Interactive Readme* for an interactive approach to learning how to use the framework as an analyst.
 The notebook comes with a set of scenarios and simulation models and supports you in getting started with the framework.
 It applies each of the described concepts and shows you how to play around with simulations.

-## Limitations
-* For now, the simulator may only simulate using the Euler method
-* The SD model transpiler supports the following builtin functions:
-    * size, stddev, sum, mean, rank, previous, abs, max, min, int, sin, cos, round, savediv, if, delay, init, normal, random, pulse, step

 # Creating Own Simulation models
 Instead of reading 3rd party simulation models, you may define your own simulation model.